-The city entered into a developer agreement with Hawthorn & Stone, Inc. on June 25, 2013.
+The City entered into a developer agreement with Hawthorn & Stone, Inc. on June 25, 2013.
 For each revenue year beginning with revenue year 2016, the developer guarantees that the tax increment generated by the parcel during the revenue year should equal or exceed the guaranteed TIF revenue for the revenue year.
-If the city receives less than the guaranteed TIF revenue for the revenue year then the developer shall pay to the city an amount equal to the difference.
-This difference equated to \$73,725 in 2017 and was paid in full to the district by year-end.
-This difference equated to \$60,361 in 2018 and is shown as a receivable and developer guarantees revenue at year-end as it was not received until January of 2019.
-Any developer subsidy not paid will bear an interest rate of 6.0% per year until paid.
+If the City receives less than the guaranteed TIF revenue for the revenue year then the developer shall pay to the City an amount equal to the difference.
+This difference equated to \$73,725 in 2017, \$60,361 in 2018, \$60,552 in 2019, \$101,291 in 2020, and 96,900 in 2021.
+The 2021 payment was a receivable at year-end.
+Any developer subsidy not paid will bear an interest rate of 6.0 percent per year until paid.
 As a part of the developer agreement, the developer shall also employ not less than three (3) full time employment positions at the facilities.
 The original developer agreement was amended in 2018 which resulted in changes to the developer guaranteed amounts.
+The total developer-guaranteed amount is \$3,050,460 between the revenue years of 2017-2038.